 Swedish Fika: How Swedes do Coffee Breaks

-Gaining popularity in an age of Instagram-perfect pastries and globally shared experiences, the Swedish tradition known as ‘fika’ is becoming increasingly recognized across the world.
+Gaining popularity in an age of Instagram-perfect pastries and globally shared lifestyle trends, the Swedish tradition known as fika is becoming increasingly recognised far beyond Scandinavia.

 Swedish fika concept image of cinnamon buns and coffee.